RohitAmdahl/RohitAmdahl/README.md

 **RohitAmdahl/RohitAmdahl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Here are some ideas to get you started:
+Here are some ideas to get you Know about me :

 - 🔭 I’m currently working on Portfolio and semester-project-2.
 - 🌱 I’m currently learning front-end and Automation testing.